awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_TF.md

 ```
 import smdebug.tensorflow as smd
 ```
-Then create the TornasoleHook by specifying what you want to save, when you want to save them and where you want to save them.
+Then create the SessionHook by specifying what you want to save, when you want to save them and where you want to save them.
 Note that for Sagemaker, you always need to specify the out_dir as `/opt/ml/output/tensors`.
 In the future, we will make this the default in Sagemaker environments.
 ```
-hook = smd.TornasoleHook(out_dir='/opt/ml/output/tensors',
+hook = smd.SessionHook(out_dir='/opt/ml/output/tensors',
                         include_collections=['weights','gradients'],
                         save_config=smd.SaveConfig(save_interval=2))
 ```